 Now sandwich the rest of the blanket edge between the satin and pin to secure.

-Since the satin is slippery, the folding can get a little funky.
-I usually pin the back of the blanket then the front.
-Then put pins all the way through and remove the first ones.
+Since the satin is slippery, folding the corner can get a little funky.
+I usually pin through just the back layers of satin once I have them folded nicely and then turn over and and fold and pin through just the front layers of satin .
+Then I put pins all the way through all of the layers and remove the first ones.
+As you can see in the 4th picture, I usually have two pins per corner when I am done.
 The trick is to get the 45 degree folds to line up on top of each other.
 When you sew, you want the zig-zag to straddle the two edges, so the folds you have to be symmetric to within your stitch width.

 Now that you have your folds pinned, use zz1 to secure the folds near the corner (back and forth about 4 stitches each), then switch to zz2 to finish the 45 degree folds, turn the corner, and sew the rest of the blanket side.
+Err on the side of caution to make sure that you catch both sides of the folded satin.
+They might not line up exactly and thats OK, as long as both sides are secure, the blanket will be very durable!
 Again, adjust the pins if needed, just make sure that the middle satin fold lines up with the flannel edge.

 Repeat this twice more.
 For the last corner, pin, but don't sew yet.

 Pin the 4th corner and the first few inches of the side.
 For the final blanket edge, cut the satin so that it overlaps with the beginning plus 4ish inches.
 Do the same airplane-wing fold as in Step 6.
 Iron so that the new folds are on top of each other.